 Take your foot off the gas if you start to slide.
 Turn toward the slide, not away, to straighten out the vehicle.

 Clean winter tires with a stiff nylon brush and soapy water before storing.
-If you're changing wheels and tires, store upright and rotate by 45° once a month so that the weight doesn't always rest on the same area of tread.
+If you're changing wheels and tires, store upright and rotate by 45° once a month so that the weight doesn't always rest on the same area of the tread.
 If you’re storing only tires, store them flat and stacked on top of each other.

 Check under your car for winter damage or corrosion.
 When changing over to summer tires, have a good look around under your vehicle to check for any damage.